 Being in a leadership position in an eCommerce agency has been a truly eye-opening experience for me.

-Numerous studies have shown that having women in leadership roles is linked to improved organizational performance, better decision-making, and stronger financial results.
+Numerous studies have linked having women in leadership roles with better organizational performance, better decision-making, and stronger financial results.
 However, it wasn’t until I experienced this firsthand that I began to believe in it myself and, more importantly, in myself as a leader.

-As women, we often possess stronger intuition, empathy, and a unique perspective, which can bring new innovations to the industry.
+As women, we often possess stronger intuition, empathy, and a unique perspective.
+These can all bring new innovations to the industry.
 This has been particularly true in my role as Head of Account Managers, where I get to interact closely with both clients and my team of Super AMs.
 Though I am still learning every day, I try to observe dynamics and behaviors and establish a comfortable yet encouraging environment for each individual.